vlevasseur073/copernicus_explorer/README.md

 ## Project structure

-The repository is a Cargo workspace with two members:
+The repository is a Cargo workspace with three members:

 ```
 copernicus_explorer/       Cargo workspace root